sourcegraph/sourcegraph-public-snapshot/docs/local-development.md

 ## Go dependency management

 We use Go modules to manage Go dependencies in this repository.
-The CI test suite will check whether you have updated `go.mod` and `go.sum` correctly - in particular, running `go mod tidy && go mod vendor` should not generate a Git diff.

 ## Codegen